ggeorgovassilis/spring-rest-invoker/README.md

 ## News

-2016-01-07: Fixed order of parameters and attributes in JSON
+2016-01-07: Released 1.2.
+Fixed order of parameters and attributes in JSON, updated Spring, Jackson

 2014-08-17: edited 1.0.RC-SNAPSHOT to fix broken unit tests and rename proxy factories